 Which Should You Use?

-The honest answer: try all three, because they're genuinely different in feel.
+The honest answer: try all three, because they're different in feel.